Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/context.md

     - Correcting asynchronous handling in `index.js` for the `/v1/sessions` endpoint.
 - **Dashboard Overview Tab Refactoring:** The `OverviewTab` component and its sub-components (`MetricCard`, `HotLeadsAlert`, `ChartPlaceholder`, `TopListings`) have been refactored into separate files within `packages/frontend/src/dashboard/overview-tab` for better maintainability.
 - **Dashboard Overview Tab Metrics Refactoring:** The individual metric components (`TotalLeadsGeneratedMetric`, `ChatbotResolutionRateMetric`, `NewHotLeadsMetric`, `AvgChatDurationMetric`, `PropertyViewingsBookedMetric`, `UnansweredQuestionsMetric`) have been refactored into separate files within `packages/frontend/src/dashboard/overview-tab/metrics` for better organization and maintainability.
+- **Lead Score Distribution Chart Implemented:** A Pie chart displaying the percentage of Hot, Warm, and Cold leads is now integrated into the dashboard, fetching data from the `listing_metrics` table.
+- **Total Leads Generated Metric Populated:** The `TotalLeadsGeneratedMetric` component now dynamically displays the sum of all hot, warm, and cold leads from the `listing_metrics` table.
+- **"New Hot Leads" Tracking Implemented:**
+    - `is_acknowledged` column added to the `visitors` table.
+    - `unacknowledged_hot_leads` column in `listing_metrics` table tracks new hot leads.
+    - Backend API (`POST /v1/leads/acknowledge`) and `visitor-service.js` logic implemented to mark hot leads as acknowledged.
+    - Frontend components (`NewHotLeadsMetric.jsx`, `HotLeadsAlert.jsx`, `OverviewTab.jsx`) count and display unacknowledged hot leads, and trigger acknowledgment.
+    - `listing_id` column removed from `visitors` table and added to `events` table for granular tracking of interactions.
+- **Conversion Rate Metric Implemented:**
+    - Backend logic in `visitor-service.js` updated to track `engaged_users` (unique visitors per listing) and `total_conversions` (sum of conversion actions).
+    - `conversion_rate` calculation updated to `total_conversions / engaged_users`.
+    - Frontend component `packages/frontend/src/dashboard/listing-performance-tab/components/OverallListingPerformance.jsx` updated to display these new metrics in a sortable, paginated table.

 ## Next Steps
 - **Client Dashboard Implementation:**